Ali-Oufi/simonsays/README.md

 # simonsays

-v0.2.0
+v1.0.0
-This is a program that play sounds and colors in the order of a memory game.
+This is a memory game where you try to remember the sequence of colors that is displayed on an LED.
+A buzzer plays at certain frequencies for each color as well.